estenrye/ubuntu_desktop_bootstrap/Readme.md

 3. Click Continue.
 4. Accept the default keyboard configuration by clicking `Continue`.
 5. Select `Minimal Installation`
-6. Select `Install third-party software for graphics and Wi-Fi hardware and additional media formats`7.
-Click Continue
+6. Select `Install third-party software for graphics and Wi-Fi hardware and additional media formats`
+7. Click Continue
 8. Select `Erase disk and install Ubuntu`
 9. Select `Use LVM with the new Ubuntu installation`
 10. Click Install Now.